suixinsuo/olympus-protocol/docs/GettingStarted.md

 function updateTokens(ERC20Extended[] _updatedTokens) private returns(bool success); // internal function to update the underlying tokens after each buy/sell operation
 ```

-If, for whatever reason, the fund manager decides not to continue with this fund anymore, the manager can choose to close the fund, after which it will start the closing procedures (sell all the underlying tokens so that the investors can redeem their belongings back in Ether).
+If for whatever reason, the fund manager decides not to continue with this fund anymore, the manager can choose to close the fund, after which it will start the closing procedures (sell all the underlying tokens so that the investors can redeem their belongings back in Ether).

 ```javascript
 function changeStatus(DerivativeStatus _status) public onlyOwner returns(bool);